1. StreamNative Cloud

 final Properties props = new Properties();

-// replace these config with your cluster
+// replace these configs with your cluster

 String keyPath = "YOUR-KEY-FILE-ABSOLUTE-PATH";